JamieHeffo/MusicVisuals/README.md

 - For this project I chose to create a landscape of a peaceful day in nature
 - The music I chose is a Lo-Fi remix of songs from the video game series "The Legend of Zelda" a series I am very fond of
 - Each element in this program is synced to music so that the move in time with the beat
+- I undertook this assignment by alone as I wanted to challenge myself to create a visual I could be proud to call my own creation and to demonstrate my programming knowledge in future interviews in the Tech Industry

 # Instructions
+- To run the file load the entire project folder into VSC and press F5 to enter the debugger
 - To change the time of day within the file, move the mouse up and down
 - When the mouse is raised, the sun will rise and the sky will change to a ligher daytime colour
 - When the mouse is lowered, the sun will set and the sky will change to night and stars will start show in the night sky